lp-challenges/swift_general/README.md

 ### Unowned and Weak references
 The difference between a weak reference and an unowned reference is that the instance that a weak reference refers to can be nil, whereas the instance that an unowned reference is referring to cannot be nil.
 This means that when we use a weak reference, the property must be an optional property.
-The difference between a weak reference and an unowned reference is that the instance that a weak reference refers to can be nil, whereas the instance that an unowned reference is referring to cannot be nil.
-This means that when we use a weak reference, the property must be an optional property.

 # Control flow
 ## The continue statement